keshav340/Wine-Quality-Prediction/README.md

 # Wine-Quality-Prediction
-It explores the  relationship  between physiochemical property of wine  and predicts whether wine quality is good or bad.
+It explores the  relationship  between physiochemical property of wine .
+Predicting the Quality of Red Wine using Machine Learning Algorithms like Random forest model, Data Visualizations and Data Analysis.